-Based on Arcadis Singapore's data, tender prices for 2019 have increased approximately 0.5% year-on-year (i.e. 4th Quarter 2019 versus 4th Quarter 2018).
+Based on Arcadis Singapore's data, tender prices for 2020 have increased by approximately 3% compared to 2019 (i.e. 4th Quarter 2020 versus 4th Quarter 2019).
+The increase is mainly driven by the gradual resumption of construction activities, the new norm of including safe distancing measures, the impact on loss of productivity and labour availability.

-According to preliminary figures published by BCA on 8 January 2020, total construction demand in 2019 was \$33.4 billion, an increase of approximately 9% as compared to 2018.
-Public sector construction demand increased from \$18.3 billion in 2018 to \$19 billion in 2019, mainly driven by civil engineering and institutional projects.
-Similarly, private sector construction demand also increased from \$12.2 billion in 2018 to \$14.4 billion in 2019, mainly driven by residential and industrial projects.
+According to preliminary figures published by BCA on 18 January 2021, total construction demand in 2020 was \$21.3 billion, a decline of approximately 36% as compared to 2019.
+Public sector construction demand reduced by 31% from \$19.0 billion in 2019 to \$13.2 billion in 2020, due to postponement of some major infrastructure projects.
+Similarly, private sector construction demand reduced by 44% from \$14.5 billion in 2019 to \$8.1 billion in 2020, weighed down by market uncertainties caused by the COVID-19 pandemic.

-Based on BCA's forecast, total construction demand for 2020 (excluding reclamation works and expansion of Integrated Resorts) is projected to reach between \$28 billion and \$33 billion.
-Public sector construction demand is projected to contribute approximately 62% of the total construction demand at between \$17.5 billion and \$20.5 billion.
-While private sector construction demand is expected to be between \$10.5 billion and \$12.5 billion.
+Based on BCA's forecast, total construction demand for 2021 (excluding reclamation works) is expected to reach between \$23 billion and \$28 billion.
+Public sector construction demand is projected to contribute approximately 65% of the total construction demand at between \$15 billion and \$18 billion.
+While private sector construction demand is expected to be between \$8 billion and \$10 billion.